JohnIBM/filebrowser-openshift/README.md

 ### Supported environment variables

 The environment variables are prefixed by `FB_` followed by the option name in caps.
 So to set "database" via an env variable, you should set FB_DATABASE.
-The list of avalable options can be [found here](https://filebrowser.org/cli/filebrowser#options).
+The list of available options can be [found here](https://filebrowser.org/cli/filebrowser#options).

 ### Supported volumes

-- `/srv/filebrowser/data` - Data directory to browse
+- `/srv/filebrowser/data` - Data directory for files, uploads etc.
 - `/srv/filebrowser/config` - `filebrowser.db` location

 ### OpenShift Implementation